Piano Prodigies

 What type of technique do you teach?

-I focus on the following: relaxed body (relaxed hands, wrists, arms, shoulders), grounded seat and feet, strength (in sound, as well as fingers - no collapse), flexibility and agility.
+I focus on the following: agile and independent fingers, relaxed body (hands, wrists, arms, shoulders), grounded seat and feet, strength and ease, flexibility and agility.
 I want students to be able to use and find a range of sounds, colors, articulations and make the piano sound like an orchestra.
-I use Schmitt Opus 16 exercises, Czerny Etudes, scales, Hanon, blocked/broken chords, arpeggios, and frequently create custom technical exercises based on pieces that the student is studying.
+I use Schmitt Opus 16, Hanon, Czerny, and etudes, and frequently create custom technical exercises based on pieces that the student is studying.

 Do you teach theory?